CodeCraftersHQ/.github/profile/README.md

 CodeCraftersHQ is more than just a repository of code.
 It's a learning ecosystem.
 Contribute to projects that challenge you, and watch your skills evolve as you work alongside talented peers.
 Dive into a diverse range of open-source projects that span various domains and technologies.

-From web development to mobile apps and others, we've got a project for every interest and skill level.
+From web development to mobile apps and AI, we've got a project for every interest and skill level.

 ## 💡 Innovate Together: